 Your family documents and letters are just as important to you as your photographs.
-They are a part of your family history and so need to be treated with care.
+They are a part of your family history and so you need to treat them with care.
 You will therefore want to preserve these too.

 Share and care!

-This will help prevent the oils from people’s hands getting onto these and damaging them.
+This will help prevent the oils from people’s hands from getting onto these and damaging them.

 Your guests will appreciate seeing such old documents and will not mind wearing a pair of gloves.

-Similar with photographs it is a good idea to scan these documents.
+Similar to photographs it is a good idea to scan these documents.